All Episodes

 I'm here.

-This is two big news.
+This is too big news.

-Also get your calls in.
+Also, get your calls in.

 Glad you're with us.